Shrewsbury College launches new restaurant and training facility at Gala dinner

 Performing Arts student and table magician Koebe Matthews, 17, from Whitchurch entertained guests and there was also music from singers Charlie Dean, 20, from Shrewsbury, also studying Performing Arts and Edward Brown, 18, of Baschurch, a Music Technology student.

 A grand charity auction raised £805 and prizes were generously donated by Cineworld Shrewsbury, Imagine Spa at The Shrewsbury Club, Salop Leisure, Shrewsbury Town Football Club, Jamie Oliver’s Italian Restaurant and HEART of ENGLAND fine foods and The College

 In the run up to the event, Chris Bradley, chef and proprietor of Mr Underhills Michelin starred-restaurant in Ludlow, ran a master class with catering students at the College.

-A group of Year 9 Priory School students also came to the training kitchens on Thursday for a session with chef lecturer Sean McNulty, who also directed College students on the night to prepare the Gala meal.
+A group of Year 9 Priory School students also came to the training kitchens on Thursday for a session with chef tutor Sean McNulty, who also directed College students on the night to prepare the Gala meal.